MichaelNeas/laboratory/practice/BigListOfInterviewQs/README.md

 - ~~Print the coordinates of every node in a binary tree, where root is 0,0~~
 - ~~Print a tree by levels~~
 - ~~Given a binary tree which is a sum tree, write an algorithm to determine whether the tree is a valid sum tree~~
+- Recursive BFS/DFS, Know when you should use one over the other
+- Topological sort with BFS/DFS
+- BFS/DFS on an adjacency list
+- BFS/DFS on an adjacency matrix
 - General [Traversals](https://en.wikipedia.org/wiki/Tree_traversal#Pre-order_(NLR)): Preorder, PostOrder, InOrder
 - Implement a tree with arrays for children to allow larger fan out
 - Given a tree, verify that it contains a subtree.